Gain access to personalized product screening, the best pricing, rewards, and more!

 Is Deltamethrin Safe?

 Deltamethrin insecticides are safe to use when applied according to their label directions.
-The US EPA classifies this ingredient as Not Likely to Be Carcinogenic regardless of how the body is exposed to it.
-In several studies, animals were observed after being exposed to deltamethrin over a two-year period.
-There were found to be no long-term negative effects, nor did exposure affect the outcome of any pregnancies during this period.
+The US EPA classifies this ingredient as not likely to be Carcinogenic, regardless of how the body is exposed to it.
+In several studies, animals were observed after exposure to deltamethrin over two years.
+There were no long-term negative effects, nor did exposure affect the outcome of any pregnancies during this period.

-That being said, always wear the proper personal protective equipment, or PPE, when applying deltamethrin insecticides and keep them out of reach of any children or pets.
-This ingredient may still cause brief irritation if exposed to the skin, or nausea if ingested.
+That being said, always wear the proper personal protective equipment (PPE) when applying deltamethrin insecticides and keep them out of reach of children or pets.
+This ingredient may still cause brief irritation if exposed to the skin or nausea if ingested.

 What to Expect

-When using a Deltamethrin-based product, it does not guarantee an instant kill.
-It can take up to 24 hours to kill the target pest but the active ingredient does have a long-time residual which can last up to 90 days, meaning you don't have to reapply as often unless you have a very large infestation.
+A Deltamethrin-based product does not guarantee instant kill.
+It can take up to 24 hours to kill the target pest, but the active ingredient does have a long-term residual, which can last up to 90 days, meaning you don't have to reapply as often unless you have a very large infestation.

-Whenever you use any of our products here at Solutions Pest & Lawn, we always recommend keeping children and pets away from the area being treated until the application product has completely dried which usually takes a half-hour to an hour.
-Once dried, children and pets can be brought back into the area and go back to normal behaviors.
+Whenever you use any of our products here at Solutions Pest & Lawn, we always recommend keeping children and pets away from the area being treated until the application product has completely dried, which usually takes a half-hour to an hour.
+Once dried, children and pets can be brought back into the area and return to normal behaviors.

-If you’re looking for a long-lasting insecticide with broad spectrum use, then we recommend you use D-Fense Dust.
-D-Fense Dust is a dry insecticidal dust made with 0.05% deltamethrin.
+If you’re looking for a long-lasting insecticide with broad-spectrum use, we recommend D-Fender Dust.
+D-Fender Dust is a dry insecticidal dust made with 0.05% deltamethrin.

-D-Fense Dust can be used for residual pest control in and on buildings and structures and their immediate surroundings to control and prevent insects from invading like ants, cockroaches, wasps, and other invasive insects.
+D-Fender Dust can be used for residual pest control in and on buildings and structures and their immediate surroundings to control and prevent insects such as ants, cockroaches, wasps, and other invasive insects from invading.

-We recommend you apply this product with a handheld duster with a long spout in order to treat tight spaces and hard-to-reach areas.
-Just open the duster’s bulb, and pour in an appropriate amount of dust, typically no more than half the bulb’s volume.
+We recommend you apply this product with a handheld duster with a long spout to treat tight spaces and hard-to-reach areas.
+Open the duster’s bulb and pour in an appropriate amount of dust, typically at least half the bulb’s volume.

 Close and shake the duster to break up any clumps.
-When you’re ready, stick the duster’s spout into the desired area and apply.
-D-Fense Dust has an application rate of 2 - 3 grams per square yard or half a pound per 1,000 square feet.
+When ready, apply the duster’s spout to the desired area.
+D-Fender Dust has an application rate of 1 oz. per 125 sq. ft. or 0.5 pound per 1,000 square feet.
 Be sure to get an even coating on all surfaces in the area.
 This can be accomplished with up to 3 puffs in most voids.

-Once applied, D-Fense Dust will work to control pests for up to 8 months in areas that are undisturbed by the environment.
+Once applied, D-Fender Dust will control pests for up to 8 months in areas undisturbed by the environment.

-Pests that make contact with or ingest the dust will be knocked down and die within 1 to 2 hours.
+Pests that come into contact with or ingest the dust will be knocked down and die within 1 to 2 hours.